Entry and Exit

 Safety and Security

 Drugs: Do not become involved with illicit drugs in any kind.
-Any person who traffics, manufactures, has in possession, or use of any dangerous drugs shall be liable upon conviction to a fine and imprisonment.
+Any person who traffics, manufactures, has in possession, or uses any dangerous drugs shall be liable upon conviction to a fine and imprisonment (see here).

-Stay in Legal Accommodation: When visiting Macao, Singaporeans should lodge in licensed hotels or inns, and do not stay in illegal accommodation operated without a license.
+Stay in Legal Accommodation: When visiting Macao, Singaporeans should lodge in licensed hotels or inns, and not stay in illegal accommodation operated without a license.
 At present, there is no legal ‘family hostel’ or ‘Bed and Breakfast’ in Macao.
 You face a fine of MOP 3,000 if you are found staying in illegal premises.
-In case of doubt about the legality of the premise where you are staying, please check with the Macao Government Tourism Office by calling +853 2833 3000.
+In case of doubt about the legality of the premise where you are staying, please check with the Macao Government Tourism Office by calling +853 2831 5566 or consulting their website.